Asian Art Objects Appraisal Services

 Certain types of fine Asian art objects specifically made for use in the royal courts can be quite valuable.
 Some have even exceeded the $1 million mark.

-Objects made for the export trade, though, can have widely varying values depending on the region of manufacture, the specific kilns and the talent of the artisans making them.
-Some grace the shelves of museums around the world.
-Some are worthy of inclusion in the collections of knowledgeable Asian art enthusiasts.
-And some lower quality, mass produced items can be found in tourist shops at bargain basement prices.
+IndonesiaObjects made for the export trade, though, can have widely varying values depending on the region of manufacture, the specific kilns and the talent of the artisans making them.
+The best grace the shelves of museums around the world.
+Others are worthy of inclusion in the collections of knowledgeable Asian art enthusiasts.
+And some lower quality, mass produced items can be found in tourist shops everywhere at bargain basement prices.

-Items Covered in WorthWise Asian Art Appraisals
+Items Covered in a WorthWise Asian Art Appraisal

 Castings: